Medicine at UEA

 As well as hours spent in the classroom, you'll undertake pre- and post-class activities and independent study; design and write a research protocol; and plan and design a lesson using evidence-informed contemporary technology.

-Assessment in this year consists of end of module exams on basic quantitative and qualitative research methods (100% of module mark); end of module written research protocol in relation to your chosen optional research methods module; and an end of module essay discussing your evidence-informed lesson plan using contemporary technology, and engagement with two discussion board activities.
+Assessment in this year consists of end of module exams on basic quantitative or qualitative research methods; end of module written research protocol in relation to your chosen optional research methods module.

 Feedback

-Feedback and feedforward comments will be provided on your formative assessments so that you're made aware of areas that need improvement when writing your summative assessments.
+Feedback and feedforward comments will be provided on your formative assessments to highlight areas for improvement in your summative work.
 Marking rubrics are made available to students so that you're clear about the marking criteria.
 Marks and feedback on summative assessments are provided within twenty working days.

 UK and International fee-paying students.
 Choose UK or International above to see relevant information.
 The entry point is in September each year.